mmz-bin/BlenderAddonAutoloader/README.md

         - When disabled, if a `debug` directory exists directly under each directory, the modules within it are ignored.
         - When enabled, modules in the `debug` directory are loaded, and the addon reloading feature ([`reload()`](#addon_managerpy) method) becomes available.

-Would you like me to explain or elaborate on any part of this translation?
 - You can make it multilingual by using the [translation table](#addon_managerpy) in the standard Blender format.

 - If there are register() functions and unregister() functions in each module to be loaded, they will be called when registering and unregistering the add-on.